iravelmakina/client-server/README.md

 │── .gitignore                # Git ignore file for excluding unnecessary files │── .gitattributes            # Git attributes file │── README.md                 # Project documentation (this file)
 ```

-## Protocol Description
+## Protocol Description (Version 2)

 ### **Message Format**:
 - **Prefix**: 4-byte unsigned integer (network byte order) indicating the length of the data.
 - **Data**: The actual message or file data, length specified by the prefix.

-Here is the updated communication example using the table format you provided:
+All text data is encoded in **UTF-8**, where **1 character = 1 byte**.

+### **Client Authentication**:
+- After connecting to the server, the client must send a **username** as part of the authentication process.
+- The server validates the username and responds with `200 OK` if the username is valid or `400 BAD REQUEST` if the username is invalid.
+- Usernames must be alphanumeric and cannot contain special characters or spaces.
+- **Limitation**: Only **one simultaneous connection** is allowed per username.
+If a client with the same username tries to connect while another client with that username is already connected, the behavior is **unexpected** (this case is not yet synchronized).

 ### **Communication Example**: